TeraShark/sfdc_tasks_powershell/README.md

 ## Installation

 ### Prerequisites
 1. You will, most likely, need local administrator rights to install the required packages and to set the Execution Policy for PowerShell.
-I'm working on a way to get around this, but it's going to take me some time to figure it out.
 2. You will need the following dependencies installed and configured in order to run the scripts in this repo:
     - **Git** for Windows
         - Install through "*Company Portal*" by searching for "*Git*"